giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 baseline_output_NREL-5-MW-degr
 ```

-The `openseeslab_output_*` directories contain the results produced by  OpenSees sampling of the continuous CSF field
+The `openseeslab_output_*` directories contain the results produced by the OpenSees sampling of the continuous CSF field:

 * raw nodal-resultant CSV files;
 * tip-response CSV files;